Welcome to our CORE 6 Person Instant Cabin Tent review!

 The CORE 6 person instant cabin tent isn’t great for tall people.
 Its center height is only 6 feet, so anyone 6 feet tall and above will struggle to stand tall in the tent.

-Is there storage space for gear/equipment?
+Is there storage space for camping gear or equipment?

-There’s not much space for gear storage if you set up air mattresses or cots in the CORE.
+There’s not much internal space for gear storage if you set up air mattresses or cots in the CORE.
 If you’re using sleeping bags you roll up by day; then there’s more.

 How is the weather resistance?